Davide Bariti: Carrarese

-Born in La Spezia, Liguria, Bariti started his career at nearby Tuscan team Carrarese.
+Born in La Spezia, Liguria, Bariti began his career with nearby Tuscan club Carrarese.
 He was the member of Allievi B U16 team in 2006–07 season.
-In January 2009 Bariti made his first team debut.
+In January 2009, Bariti made his first team debut.

 Triestina

-On 31 August 2009 Triestina signed Bariti in co-ownership deal for €150,000 and sent him back to Lega Pro Seconda Divisione.
-In June 2010 Triestina bought Bariti outright for an undisclosed free.
-Bariti played 22 games (5 starts) for Triestina in 2010–11 Serie B. The team relegated at the end of season.
+On 31 August 2009, Triestina signed Bariti in co-ownership deal for €150,000 and sent him back to Lega Pro Seconda Divisione.
+In June 2010, Triestina bought Bariti outright for an undisclosed fee.
+Bariti played 22 games (5 starts) for Triestina in 2010–11 Serie B. The team was relegated at the end of the season.

 Bariti played the first two rounds of 2011–12 Coppa Italia before leaving Triestina.
 He scored the 1st and 11th kick of Triestina in the penalty shootout.

 Vicenza

-On 31 August 2011 Triestina sold Bariti to Vicenza for free (along with Marco Franceschin for undisclosed fee) and the club re-sold half of the registration rights of Bariti to Napoli, for €550,000 in 3-year deal.
-On the same day Bariti returned to the city of Vicenza for 2011–12 Serie B.
+On 31 August 2011, Triestina sold Bariti to Vicenza for free (along with Marco Franceschin for an undisclosed fee) and the club re-sold half of the registration rights of Bariti to Napoli, for €550,000 in a 3-year deal.
+On the same day, Bariti returned to the city of Vicenza for 2011–12 Serie B.

 Napoli

-On 22 June 2012 Napoli acquired Bariti outright after Vicenza were also relegated.
-However, Vicenza would only receive half of the "card" of Mario Sgambato as compensation.
+On 22 June 2012, Napoli acquired Bariti outright after Vicenza were also relegated.
+However, Vicenza would only receive half of Mario Sgambato's "card" as compensation.
 On 31 August 2012, Bariti was loaned out to Lega Pro Prima Divisione club Avellino.

-In 2013–14 Serie A Bariti was a player for Napoli's first team.
+In 2013–14 Serie A, Bariti was a player for Napoli's first team.
 He made two appearances.

 Lupa Roma

-In 2014 Bariti was released by Napoli.
+In 2014, Bariti was released by Napoli.
 He was signed by Lega Pro club Lupa Roma.